Rafaeldasilvaperes/Scrapity_Scraper/README.md

 ## What's been done so far:

-<p align="justify">Here I created a script on Python to basically keep digging the price of two items from one single website each 4 times a day and keep checking if the price is above the value I setted as the "Dream Price", and if so it will send me an e-mail warning that I can now tell someone whose wallet is fuller than mine to buy these products right away!</p>
+<p align="justify">Here I've created a script on Python to basically keep digging the price of two items from one website 4 times a day and keep checking if the price is above the value I setted as the "Dream Price", and when it's not it will send me an e-mail warning that I can now tell someone whose wallet is fuller than mine to buy these products right away!</p>

 ## What will be done next: